Recognition of same-sex unions in Kosovo: Same-sex marriage

 Article 14 of the Law on Family (Ligji për familjen; Закон о породици, Zakon o porodici) defines marriage as a "legally registered community of two persons of different sexes," though LGBT activists have argued that this wording contradicts Article 24 of the Constitution and have called on same-sex couples to challenge the law in court.

 Public opinion

 A December 2022 Ipsos survey showed that 20% of Kosovars considered same-sex marriage "acceptable" (9% "completely" and 11% "mainly"), while 77% considered it "unacceptable" (67% "completely" and 10% "mainly").
 This represented an increase of support from 2015 when 12% of Kosovars supported same-sex marriage.
-With regard to special rights, 45% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.
+With regard to specific rights, 45% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.